mpchow/Secret-Manager/README.md

 # Secret Manager
 HTTP Spring Boot service built with Gradle to handle secret management.
 Administrators can register applications, secrets, and decide which applications can access which secrets.
-An application can access a permitted secret through Basic Auth with the shared token given by the Administrator.
+An application can access a permitted secret through Basic Auth with the shared token and id given when the Administrator registers the application.

 1. [How to run](#how-to-run)
 2. [API Specification](#api-specification)